westphallm1/mlisp/README.md

 # slimp
-slimp (Matt's Lisp Compiler) is a bare-bones partial implementation of Lisp designed with an emphasis on efficient memory utilization.
+SLIMP is a Lisp Interpreter, Minus Parentheses!
+A C implementation of a LISP-like language with some variations on its S-expression parsing.
+Currently in early Alpha
 ## Configuration
 <code>config.h</code> contains several macros that define the memory region sizes of the interpreter.
 These parameters can be set to an arbitrarily large or small value, but certain programs will require a build with